Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Added Agustin's wild item drops
 - Added costumes based on PokeClassic's code.
 Dresser added to the player's room
 - Updates Mirage-Island mechanics (credits to segabl)
+- All Pokemon Centers now have a NPC for movetutor/relearner/deleter & more
+- Mon that can mega evolve are displayed as such in HoF
 - More to be added

 ## TODO